How to Hack Lead Management & Unlock Your Way to More Customers

 Here are some ideas on what lead management metrics you can track and measure:

-Number of leads in pipeline – displays the number of leads in each stage of your sales funnel
+- Number of leads in the pipeline – displays the number of leads in each stage of your sales funnel

-Be it a new email marketing campaign, new optimized landing pages, or adjusting advertising campaigns – you don’t know whether these activities work unless you measure their performance on a KPI dashboard.
+Be it a new email marketing campaign, newly optimized landing pages, or adjusting advertising campaigns – you don’t know whether these activities work unless you measure their performance on a KPI dashboard.

 There’s a number of services that help you create a visual lead management dashboard.